Allies at War

 Allies at War, subtitled The Politics of Defeating Hitler (UK edition) or How the Struggles Between the Allied Powers Shaped the War and the World (US edition), is a 2025 non-fiction book by Tim Bouverie, published by The Bodley Head.

 Background

-Tim Bouverie is a British journalist who writes popular history books.
-He previously released Appeasing Hitler: Chamberlain, Churchill and the Road to War in 2019, also about the Second World War."
-He was educated at Bryanston School before going to Christ Church, Oxford, to read history.
+Tim Bouverie is a British historian.
+He previously released Appeasing Hitler: Chamberlain, Churchill and the Road to War in 2019, also about lead-up to the Second World War."
+The book was a Sunday Times' Bestseller and was shortlisted for the Orwell Prize.
+He was educated at Bryanston School and Christ Church, Oxford, where he read history.

 Content

 The book examines the complex political relationships among the Allied powers during the Second World War.
 It focuses on the diplomatic negotiations, tensions, and compromises between the leaders of the Western Allies (primarily the United States and the United Kingdom) and the Soviet Union, sometimes referred to as "The Big Three".
 The author highlights conflicts, compromises, and evolving relationships, showing their wartime cooperation was one of mutual suspicion and competing agendas.
 Starting with the Anglo-French alliance in 1939, the book offers insights into wartime agreements and the political dynamics which shaped the alliance against Nazi Germany and its allies.
 It emphasises the pragmatism involved in maintaining the alliance throughout the war.